 Set between the ocean and the bay, Nehalem Bay State Park is situated on a 4-mile sand spit.
 The campground sits among shore pines, just a sand dune away from the beach.

 A forested 1.8 mile long bike path provides a breathtaking view of the bay.
 You may see deer and elk grazing and a variety of birds.
 Kayaking, crabbing, fishing and clamming are popular activities.

 Two day-use areas offer access to bay or ocean with restrooms and picnic areas with fire rings.
-Bay-side day-use includes a boat ramp.
+Bayside day-use includes a boat ramp.
 The boat docks are seasonal (typically mid-May to mid-October).
 Please check with park ahead of time.

 A life jacket loaner station is on site with life jackets of various sizes.
 Wearing a life jacket, and making sure it fits properly, saves lives.

 Kayak tours and horseback rides are available through the following businesses:

 Kayak Tillamook kayak tours on Nehalem Bay | 503-866-4808

 Camping and other Facilities

 Campground is open year-round and accepts reservations up to 6 months in advance.
 E and F loops are first-come, first-served November 1 – April 30.